Performance Audition Tips

 • Highlight your ability to create a dynamic character.

-• Choose a piece that allows you to tell a story – shape, subtext, and resonance are important.
+• Choose a piece that allows you to tell a story – shape, subtext, resonance, and a clear beginning, middle, and end are important.

 Preparation Tips

-• If performing a song, make sure you have a solid track to use for your accompaniment.
+• If performing a song, make sure you have a high-quality track to use for your accompaniment.

-• Pay an accompanist to record a track for you and send you an MP3 file.
-Try reaching out to your local university's music or theatre department as a start.
+• Pay an accompanist to record an MP3 for you.
+Try reaching out to your local college or university's music or theatre department for an accompanist.
+Student musicians may be happy to help for a small fee.

 • Find an accompaniment or karaoke track online.
 Make sure there are no vocals on the track (including back-up vocals, which are not permitted).

-• Consider where you're placing your "scene partner."
+• Consider where you're placing your off-camera "scene partner."
 You do not need to look straight into the camera.
+Usually, sightly above the camera lens and off to one side works well.
+Angle your shoulders to that spot rather than just turning your head.

-• Before filming, conduct a full-volume test to make sure you can be heard (and that your track can be heard).
+• Before filming, conduct a full-volume test to make sure you and your track (if applicable) can be heard and that the track doesn't overpower your vocals.

 • Ensure your blocking is effective and visible when filmed.
 If it is not, consider whether to decrease your movement or adjust your camera angle.